tobiasisenberg/OxiVis/README.md

 - a Linux-based server to manage the data recording, for example a Raspberry Pi running [Raspberry Pi OS/Raspbian](https://www.raspberrypi.org/downloads/raspberry-pi-os/)
 - an MQTT server such as [Mosquitto](https://mosquitto.org/) installed on the server (could also be on a different server accessible from the local network); for instance, follow [this tutorial](https://appcodelabs.com/introduction-to-iot-build-an-mqtt-server-using-raspberry-pi)
 - a recent Python 3.x installed on the Linux server, along with `pip3` to install further prerequisites
-- if the data analysis is not run on the Linux server, also a Python 3.x along with `pip3` installed on the machine to be used for the data analysis (e.g., [for Windows](https://www.python.org/downloads/windows/))
+- if the data visualization is not run on the Linux server, also a Python 3.x along with `pip3` installed on the machine to be used for the data visualization (e.g., [for Windows](https://www.python.org/downloads/windows/))
 - technically the data recording also could happen on a Windows server, but then the installation process below needs to be adjusted accordingly

 ### Installing